 Specialist physicians process information differently than primary care physicians; thus, we may interpret the results differently.
 Parents must allow specialists the time to understand what has been done and assess those results before recommending surgery.

-4. The only reason I want my child to have surgery is because I don’t want to give my child medications any more.
+4. The only reason I want my child to have surgery is that I don’t want to give my child medications anymore.

 As a specialist, I would LOVE this to a true statement!
 Some surgeries result in the ability to stop all medications; however, other surgeries may improve the problem so that medications are now effective.

 During your consultation, the specialist will let you know what to expect after surgery.
 Please pay attention to the risks and benefits that are discussed before surgery is performed.

 5. I do not want my child to have surgery.
 I am only here because my pediatrician recommended it.
 No matter what you say, I am not going to agree to it.